samalcolm/CovidiaInR/README.md

 ```R
 case1 = Covidia538()
 ```
-The function arguments are the named parameters in column B of the worksheets.
+The function arguments are the named parameters in column B of the original worksheets.
 The default values correspond to Scenario 1.
 There is one additional argument, generations, with a default value is 36 (the last generation modeled in the scenarios).

 ```R
 args(Covidia538)